 |2 October 2017||3.6715%||$1.8408||NZ $0.14||183|

 |31 March 2014||4.0775%||$2.0332||NZ $0.16||182|

 |2 April 2013||4.5500%||$2.2688||NZ $0.21||182|

 Westpac attached New Zealand imputation credits to the Westpac CPS initial dividend, paid on 2 October 2012.

-Generally the only holders of Westpac CPS who may obtain benefits from the New Zealand imputation credits are those holders who are New Zealand resident taxpayers.
+Generally the only holders of Westpac CPS who could obtain benefits from the New Zealand imputation credits are those holders who were New Zealand resident taxpayers.
 If you require further information, we recommend you talk to your tax adviser or the New Zealand Inland Revenue Department.

-The amount of New Zealand imputation credits able to be provided to holders of Westpac CPS in the future will depend on a number of factors including future profits from Westpac’s New Zealand operations and the amount of New Zealand income tax paid.
+The amount of New Zealand imputation credits able to be provided to holders of Westpac CPS depended on a number of factors including future profits from Westpac’s New Zealand operations and the amount of New Zealand income tax paid.

 ATO Class Ruling

 Westpac's Guide to Bank Hybrids, a web-based guide to help investors understand some of the typical features and risks associated with an investment in hybrid capital securities.
 The Guide to Bank Hybrids provides a brief overview of hybrid investments, including how to invest in an Australian bank and the typical features and risks of different types of bank hybrids.
 The Guide to Bank Hybrids may be helpful when you are considering an investment in a bank hybrid.

 Nothing contained on this website or in the Prospectus constitutes financial product advice and this website, and the Prospectus have been prepared without taking into account your investment objectives, financial situation or particular needs.
 If, after reading this website and the Prospectus, you are unclear or have any questions, then you should consult your financial adviser or other professional adviser.